Gold Price History in India (1983–2026): From ₹1,858 to ₹1.5 Lakh Trending

 India’s fascination with gold isn’t just cultural – it’s economic.
 From weddings to investments, gold plays a central role in Indian households.
 But how much has gold grown in India?
-In 1983, it was just ₹1,858 per 10g.
-In 2025, it reached ₹1,26,854 per 10g (as of 21 October 2025).
+As of February 2026, the Gold price CAGR in India over the last 42 years is ~11.1%, growing from ₹1,858 (1983) to ₹1,56,709 (2026).
 Backed by RBI data, this 42-year journey of gold price history in India reveals gold’s CAGR, growth spikes, and insights for investors.

 Why This Post Matters